 Address: 15-17 Brunswick Square, Bloomsbury

-With its rustic interior, walls paneled with aged wood and lit with yellow incandescent bulbs, Namaste Holborn is perfect for a quick lunch or a romantic dinner.
+With its rustic interior, walls paneled with aged wood, and yellow incandescent bulb lighting, Namaste Holborn is perfect for a quick lunch or a romantic dinner.

 Address: 33 Boswell St, Holborn